cpilko/Troop151/readme.md

 ### Contributing to the Website

-To get started you will need:
-- a [GitHub account](https://github.com/join).
+To get started you will need a [GitHub account](https://github.com/join).
 Tell Mr. Pilko your username at a meeting, and he'll make you a contributor to the website.

+You'll also need some software:
 - a [git client](https://git-scm.com/downloadshttps://git-scm.com/downloads).
 (The [GitHub Desktop](https://desktop.github.com/) is good for starters.)
 - [node.js](http://nodejs.org) installed on your computer.
 - A text editor.
 Notepad will work fine, but something like [Atom](https://atom.io/) is a lot more powerful.